 There are only four 90-minute sessions each day, two at 9:00 am and two at 10:30 am.
 This means that each day:

-- You only attend two sessions in the morning, which means you’re gaining value information and insights, but you’re never hitting that point of overwhelm or feeling like it’s too much.
+- You only attend two sessions in the morning, which means you’re gaining valuable information and insights, but you’re never hitting that point of overwhelm or feeling like it’s too much.
 And, if you’re not feeling the session you’re in, or you just want to check out a little of both, all you have to do is swim across the pool.

-- You enjoy lunch with a handpicked lunch group you get to know very well because you have lunch with them each day.
-What’s wonderful about this is day it provides time to recap the different sessions attended and talk through any of the things that bubbled up for you.
+- You enjoy lunch with a handpicked lunch group that you get to know very well because you have lunch with them each day.
+What’s wonderful about this is that it provides time to recap the different sessions attended and talk through any of the things that bubbled up for you.

-- The afternoons are unscheduled and open for you to spend them anyway you wish.
+- The afternoons are unscheduled and open for you to spend them any way you wish.
 Most people head back to the pool to hang out, enjoy beautiful cocktails, get to know the other attendees better, and talk more about what’s really going on in each other’s businesses.